 So having the same theory of inspiration doesn’t guarantee that the readers will agree, because the theory is incomplete.

 If the readers belong to the “inspired and inerrant” camp, and they do not know the rabbinical law in the background of this parable, they might not look for it.
-Their theory of biblical inspiration does not take into account that they themselves are also factors in the interpretation.
+Their theory of biblical inspiration does not take into account that their ignorance is a factor in the interpretation.
+The Sunday school question is, “How is God fair?”

 The priesthood of all believers or the papacy each believer?